DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 		* one to many

 ## **Week 7:**
+* Although there is no DISMATH for this week due to a Friday exam last week, so we were given time for **PROJECT 0-0**

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**